gbbowman/PhytoOracle/docs/technical.rst

 Stereotop Benchmarking workflow
 -------------------------------

-## Get Jetstream account ask Eric if you don’t yet have one ASAP
+-Get Jetstream account ask Eric if you don’t yet have one ASAP

 ## Launch Base Ubuntu image on jetstream
 ## Setup